rss-group22/culture-portal/README.md

 * Run http-server `http-server dist`
 * Open url `localhost:8080` in your browser

-## How to run test
-* Command `npm test`

 ## Files structure:
 ```
 /src
 ├── components
 │   ├── Component                   # for component and it's styles
 |       ├── Component.js
 |       ├── Component.scss
-│   ├── pages                 # for pages (also can contain styles)
-|       ├── page1.js
-|       ├── page2.js
+|       ├── index.js
-|       ├── page3.js
+├── data
-├── services                  # for all XHR and Promises
+|     ├── image                      # for all XHR and Promises
 │     ├── getPhotographers.js
 │     ├── getDeveloperInfo.js
-├── styles                  # for variables and global styles
+├── scss                             # for variables and global styles
 │     ├── _variables.scss
-├── App.js                   # main entry point.
+├── index.js                         # main entry point.
-├── App.scss
+├── index.scss
 ```

 ## Evaluation

-Total of points - **-**
+Total of points - **220**

 ### Min scope - **50**
 - [ ] **10** Main page + page with a list of authors + author's page (only pages with content without widgets);